menuclose

 Is IG a good broker for beginners?

-Yes, IG is good for beginners seeking an easy to use platform, even though it has historically appealed to more advanced investors.
-It offers ETFs and investment trusts for those looking for diversification, along with its ready-made Smart Portfolios.
+Yes, IG is good for beginners seeking a platform that is relatively easy to use, even though it has historically appealed to more advanced investors.
+Beginners are better off going through the IG Invest app as a starting point, rather than the main IG web platform.
+IG offers ETFs and investment trusts for those looking for diversification, along with its ready-made Smart Portfolios or ready-made portfolios powered by BlackRock.
 Be mindful of the trading charges and management fees charged by IG.
-If you are starting with small amounts, the IG Invest app should be your first choice on IG, or an alternative platform such as eToro or Trading 212 may be more suitable.
+If you are starting with small amounts, the IG Invest app should be your first choice on IG, or an alternative platform such as Freetrade, eToro, or Trading 212 may be more suitable.

 What fees does IG charge?